DoctorKhan/The-Social-Game-Book/src/10_part/040_clue_festival_power_play.md

 The desert had confirmed my hypothesis: even the most inauthentic, disorganized, and individualistic people could access collective intelligence when the right conditions were created.

 The grackles, the Balinese calendar, and the desert festival had all revealed pieces of the same puzzle.
 Now I needed to understand the underlying technologies that made this magic possible.

+The clue became a pattern.
+The pattern demands a culprit.
+Next: the rules of the machine we live inside.